Twin City Liner: Replacement vessel

-Power : 4400 hp

 Route and timetables

-Unlike most other ships sailing on the Danube, the Twin City Liner does not leave the port of Reichsbrücke but the station in the city center, on the Danube canal between Schwedenplatz and Marienbrücke (Vienna) to bypass the dam of the power plant Freudenau.
+Unlike most other ships sailing on the Danube, the Twin City Liner does not depart from the port of Reichsbrücke, but the station in the city centre, on the Danube canal between Schwedenplatz and Marienbrücke (Vienna) to bypass the dam of the power plant Freudenau.
 In July 2010, a new wharf was opened.

-The arrival point in Bratislava is only a few minutes walk from the old town.

 The ships sail from May to September four to five times a day in each direction, and in April and October, three to four times.
 Besides the planned operating hours (evenings and from mid - December to April), ships can be chartered.

-Users

-Users are mainly tourists and inhabitants of Vienna and Bratislava, mostly businessmen.
-As seats are limited booking favors roundtrips between morning and evening.
-In addition, the ticket price depends on the day of the week.

 Owner

-The ship owner is the Central Danube Region GmbH, which initiated and developed the project.
-The partners are as operators DDSG Blue Danube, belonging to the Wien Holding which includes the businesses run by the city of Vienna.
+The ship owner is the Central Danube Region Marketing & Development GmbH, a 50:50 joint venture of Wien Holding (owned by the city of Vienna), and Raiffeisenlandesbank Niederösterreich-Wien.